ryskn/cloud-images-sbom-tools/README.md

 - Python 3.8+
 - **spdx-tools** (0.8.3): Required for SPDX document creation and validation
-- DNF package manager (pre-installed on RHEL/Fedora/AlmaLinux systems)
+- **rpm** CLI tool: Required for fallback collection when Python bindings unavailable
-- Root/sudo access for system package inspection
+- Root/sudo access may be required for system package inspection
-- Network access for repository metadata (when using --with-checksums option)

 ## License Mapping